Student Research Analysts

 Research Analysts collect and analyze data from corporate annual reports and filings, biographical directories, and major financial databases, including CRSP and Compustat.

 Applicants must have a familiarity with and interest in business and finance topics.
 Economics, math, and computer science majors are encouraged to apply.
-Pay is competitive and students work between 4 and 8 hours per week during the academic year and between 30 and 40 hours per week during the summer.
+Pay is competitive and students work between 6 and 10 hours per week during the academic year.
+Summer RAs are hired at the end of the spring semester and work approximately 37.5 hours per week during the summer.

 For more information, please contact the Financial Economics Institute at (909) 607-0042 or at email@example.com.